mariohamann/vendorism/README.md

     -   `target`: The target configuration.
         -   `path`: The path for the target.
         -   `head` (optional): The header content to prepend to target files.
 Uses a default if not provided.
-        -   `lockFilesForVsCode` (optional): Specifies whether to lock files for VS Code.
-Can be a boolean or a custom path to VS Code settings.
         -   `hooks` (optional): Hooks to be executed before and after target processing.
             -   `before` (optional): Command to be executed before target processing.
             -   `after` (optional): Command to be executed after target processing.